ibm-cloud-docs/solution-tutorials/mean-stack.md

 {: #mean-stack-scalecompute}
 {: step}

 {{site.data.keyword.codeengineshort}} monitors the number of requests in the system and [scales the application](https://{DomainName}/docs/codeengine?topic=codeengine-app-scale) instances up and down in order to meet the load of incoming requests, including any HTTP connections to your application.
-If your service needs additional compute resorces, or you want to reduce the amount of compute resource allocated you can make these changes in your specific application page.
+If your service needs additional compute resources, or you want to reduce the amount of compute resource allocated you can make these changes in your specific application page.
 {: shortdesc}

 1. Navigate to the Code Engine [Projects page](https://{DomainName}/codeengine/projects).